Palliative medicine

 Less Than Full Time Training

-All Postgraduate Doctors in Training can apply for less than full-time training depending on eligibility criteria.
+All Postgraduate Doctors in Training can apply for less than full-time training depending on the categories below.
+A

 For up-to-date information on LTFT training visit the NHS England North West website.